 It can be a good idea to support your child’s need for independence when it comes to food.
-It’s up to you to provide healthy food options for your child.
-And it’s up to your child to decide how much he’ll eat!
+You provide healthy food options for your child.
+But let your child decide how much he’ll eat.

 You could also try letting your child make choices within a range of healthy foods.
-Just limit the options to two or three things, so your child doesn’t get too confused or overwhelmed to eat.
-For example, instead of asking your child to pick what she wants from the fridge, you could ask, ‘Would you like grapes or carrot sticks?’.
+Just limit the options to 2-3 things, so your child doesn’t get too confused or overwhelmed to eat.
+For example, instead of asking your child to pick what she wants from the fridge, you could ask, ‘Would you like grapes or carrot sticks?’